The best hotels in Cape Town

 Avoid hotels that describe themselves as 'minutes from the Waterfront' without specifying a number.
 In Cape Town traffic, 'minutes from the Waterfront' could mean 8 minutes at 11am or 35 minutes at 5:30pm on a Friday.
 Check Google Maps at 5pm on a Thursday before you book.
 And skip anything with fewer than 50 verified reviews, no matter how good the photos look.

-Cape Town's best neighborhoods
+Cape Town's best hotel regions

 If you're staying in Cape Town for the first time, prioritize the Atlantic Seaboard or the City Bowl.
 You'll be close to everything without the headaches of far-flung suburbs that look great on a map and feel terrible at 9pm when you're trying to find a cab.